psamuels00/artwork/README.md

 - Make sure the footer is always at the bottom of the page, eg, see About in full window mode

 **Performance**
+- Reduce size of images on portfolio page for desktop
+- Reduce size of images on doodles page for mobile
-- Consider the recommendations provided by, esp a cacheing policy
+- Implement a cacheing policy for many files resources
+- Study reports from the following for more recommendations:
   - Google's PageSpeed Insights
   - Catchpoint's Webpage Test
-- Run PageSpeed Insights on every page.
-  - Need to serve smaller images on portfolio page for desktop

 **Refactor code**
 - _Maybe_ use prev/next/first/last page/href provided by 11ty, where possible instead of my own